HOW CHANGE HAPPENS

 Animators, community representatives and local government champions increase the Ability, Motivation and Opportunities of citizens (in selected communities) to participate in governance and development decisions.

 Through advocacy and communication, Twaweza demonstrates that citizen participation in local governance (including service delivery) leads to improved outcomes (in services, and governance); and in turn use this to influence sector ministries (local government, information, communications, services, legal affairs) to promote meaningful participation and incorporate the needs and aspirations of citizens in plans and implementation.
-Once the efficacy and success of participation is (re-)demonstrated, there will be increased appetite and uptake.
+Once the efficacy and success of participation are (re-)demonstrated, there will be increased appetite and uptake.

 Enabling contextualised and systematically collected citizen voices to be heard will influence public policy debates at the national and sub-national levels consequently resulting in better services and governance.